Intellectual Property Law

 You’ve worked hard to build your business.
 You’ve developed your name, logo, catchphrase, and other components of your branding and marketing campaigns to uniquely identify your business with the goods and services you provide to your customers.
 You’ve developed a proprietary set of goods and services and cultivated a unique customer list.
 You’ve created a competitive edge in the ways you conduct your business and present your ad copy.

-But, have you adequately protected these valuable business assets?
+But have you adequately protected these valuable business assets?
 Should you be registering copyrights, applying for trademarks and service marks, filing for patents, and/or taking steps to adequately protect trade secrets?
-Ultimately, could you prevent others from capitalizing on your investment in the intellectual property that is the driving force of your business?
+Ultimately, could you prevent others from capitalizing on your investment in the intellectual property that is the driving your business?

 Not knowing the answers leaves you unprepared for the following nightmare scenarios:

-• Finally, imagine that the proprietary device that you built your business around has become so wildly popular that others are now making knock-offs, perhaps cheap imitations.
+- Finally, imagine that the proprietary device that you built your business around has become so wildly popular that others are now manufacturing and selling, at tremendous profit, cheap imitations based on technology that you pioneered.
 Without patent protection, you may have no way of stopping them.

-In today’s ultra-competitive business world, these scenarios are all too common because most business owners only start thinking about Intellectual Property issues long after they have committed to a business name, logo, proprietary device, and/or other identifying features.
+In today’s ultra-competitive business world, these scenarios are all too common because most business owners only start thinking about Intellectual Property issues long after they have committed to a business name, logo, proprietary device, and/or other identifying marks, labels, and technologies.